-San José State University Humanities and Arts, Department of English and Comparative Literature English 1AF & English 1AS, Stretch English I and II Section 7 Fall 2019 & Spring 2020
+San José State University Humanities and Arts, Department of English and Comparative Literature English 1AF & English 1AS, Stretch English I and II Section 13 Fall 2019 & Spring 2020 Instructor: Kirsten Schwartz Office Location: Faculty Office Building, room 221 Telephone: (408) 924-5083 (I can be reached at this number only during office hours.)
+Email: kirsten.schwartz@sjsu.edu -this is the best way to reach me Office Hours: Tuesdays and Thursdays 10:30am-11:30am, and by appointment Class Days/ 12pm -1:15pm in Sweeney Hall, Rm 411 Time/Location:

-Instructor: Kirsten Schwartz Peer Educator: Aleena Contreras (office hrs tbd; tutoring is provided at The Student Success Center, Rm.
-600) Office Location: Faculty Office Building, room 221 Telephone: (408) 924-5083 (I can be reached at this number only during office hours.)
-Email: kirsten.schwartz@sjsu.edu -this is the best way to reach me aleena.duarte-contreras@sjsu.edu - use this to schedule appointments with Aleena Office Hours: Tuesdays and Thursdays 10:30am-11:30am, and by appointment Class Days/ Time/Location: 9am-10:15am in BBC 122 Required Materials: Subscription to The New York Times Subscription to Eli Review (codes will be given in our first meeting) Binder Paper Access to Internet during class Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I (English 1AF).
+Required Materials: Subscription to The New York Times Subscription to Eli Review (codes will be given in our first meeting) Binder Paper Access to Internet during class Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I (English 1AF).
 Credit for Stretch English I (English 1AF) is a prerequisite for Stretch English II (English 1AS).

 GE/SJSU Studies Category: English 1AS satisfies Written Communication I, GE Area A2.
 To earn graduation credit in this category, you must complete the yearlong course with a grade of C- or better.

 The Stretch Calendar Stretch I and II span the fall and spring terms: the fall and spring course are both required to complete the A2 coursework.
 Plan to sign up in spring for the same section (time, day, instructor) in order to complete the course of study as expected within your first year of study at SJSU.

 The A2 Milestone for Progress to Degree The California State University system and SJSU expect all students to have completed their A2 requirement within the year.
+They have committed to make excitable courses. their A2 requirement within the year.
 They have committed to make available courses and support to help all students achieve this milestone.
 Please work with me and all recommended support staff to achieve this milestone successfully.

-Catalog Description of English 1AF and 1AS: Stretch I and II, together, fulfill the Written Communication I requirement.
-Courses in GE Area 2 cultivate an understanding of the writing process and the goals, dynamics, and genres of written communication, with the special attention to the nature of writing in the university.
-Students in these courses dvelop college level reading abilities, rhetorical sophistication, and writing stules that give form and coherence to complex ideas and feelings.
-A grade of C- or better signifies that the student is a capable college-level writer and reader of English.